tylerlaberge/Jasper/README.md

 ### Creating a Scenario

-Scenarios are essentailly the test cases of our features.
+Scenarios are essentially the different parts of our features that we are testing.
 They are composed of 'given', 'when', and 'then' steps which desribe the behaviours we expect.

-With our three scenario's we defined above we can define a scenario using Jasper's Scenario object.
+With the steps we defined above we can create a scenario using Jasper's Scenario object.

 ```python
   from jasper import Scenario